As a responsibly armed American, you already know-how challenging it may be to stay up to date on ever-changing gun laws…

 There is no state statute banning holders of an LCF or a license/permit that Pennsylvania honors from carrying in casinos.

-Note: As a responsibly armed American, regardless of the laws in your state, it is unwise to carry while under the influence of any substance that could impair your judgment, slow your reaction times or impact your decision-making abilities.
+Note: As a responsibly armed American, regardless of the laws in your state, it is unwise to carry while under the influence of any substance that could impair your judgement, slow your reaction times or impact your decision-making abilities.
 Any decision you make while carrying a firearm could have life-altering consequences.

 Is Pennsylvania a “Stand Your Ground” State?